db47h/rand64/README.md

     Mt19937              	200000000	         9.12 ns/op
     GoRand              	200000000	         6.40 ns/op

 [1]: According to the authors of the algorithms, the xoroshiro128+ algorithm should be significantly faster than xorshift128+.
-As seen in the benchmarks, it is in fact just a little slower eventhough Go 1.6.2 and 1.7 properly *do* translate the simulated rotate into a single rotate instruction on x86_64.
+As seen in the benchmarks, it is in fact just a little slower even though Go 1.6.2 and 1.7 properly *do* translate the simulated rotate into a single rotate instruction on x86_64.

 # Documentation